thyme4soup/Earritrons/README.md

 ## Earritrons.ino

-The only code necessary for the project, designed as a Finite State Machine to allow for easy mode changes.
+The only code necessary for the project, designed as a Finite State Machine to allow for easy mode changes via an interrupt attached to a push button.

 ## PulseTest